The Kodaira dimension of even-dimensional ball quotients: Main results

-A classical result is that Picard modular surfaces $\U(1,2)$ are of general type, up to finitely many exceptions, whenever the discriminant is sufficiently large \cite{holzapfel1998picard}.
+There are several works on the Kodaira dimension of ball quotients by using differential geometric methods \cite{Bakker2017kodaira,cadorel2021symmetric}.
+In these papers, the general type property is established under extra assumptions on the arithmetic subgroup $\Gamma$, such as the torsion-freeness.
+In the present article, we tackle these problems from representation-theoretic and arithmetic viewpoints, which allows us to remove such hypotheses on $\Gamma$.
+Classically, the Picard modular surfaces $\U(1,2)$ are known to be of general type, up to finitely many exceptions, whenever the discriminant is sufficiently large \cite{holzapfel1998picard}.
 In other words, only finitely many Picard modular surfaces fail to be of general type.
 Theorem \ref{mainthm:finiteness_new} generalizes this result to higher dimensions.

 The most notable aspect of this paper is the use of the theory of automorphic representations, beyond the classical theory of modular forms, to prove the main theorem, even though the statement itself lies purely within algebraic geometry.
 Before introducing our approach, we briefly review previous work on determining the Kodaira dimension through the theory of modular forms.